hkwu/ghastly/docs/README.md

 }
 ```

+String and object literal definitions can be freely mixed together, so you might opt to use object literals only as required.

 #### Defining a Handler
 It's time to dive deeper into actually building a command handler.
 There are a couple of things which are of importance here, namely **context** and **response types**.